-Туре Examples Stage Recommended Penalty Academic Negligence First academic misconduct offence. • Informal Penalty 1 (regarded as the least serious) Plagiarism: Small in scale and may be present in only part of the work Related only to the work of the individual student and not the work of others.
-Ignorance: Could be considered to have resulted from ignorance of requirements or a misunderstanding, or it could No need to go through the Disciplinary and Appeal Committees Give appropriate advice and guidance on how to avoid academic misconduct.
+Type Examples Stage Recommended Penalty Academic Negligence First academic misconduct offence.
+Informal Penalty 1 (regarded as the least serious) Plagiarism: Small in scale and may be present in only part of the work Related only to the work of the individual student and not the work of others.
+Ignorance: Could be considered to have resulted from ignorance No need to go through the Disciplinary and Appeal Committees Give appropriate advice and guidance on how to avoid academic misconduct.
 Enter the occurrence into the Student Profile.
-Award a mark for the assessment (or components)

-Academic be that an attempt to follow good practice has failed, for example, inappropriate use of secondary sources.
-Careless: May be considered to be due to lack of care and forgetfulness.
-First offence of ignoring the academic misconduct issues.
-Malpractice Plagiarism: Systematic and extensive failure to observe all normal academic requirements, e.g., extensive paraphrasing with no attempt to acknowledge sources.
-Systematic failure to reference, as opposed simply to poor referencing.
-Failure to follow tutor instructions as regards the extent and limit of any part of a submitted piece of work which can be written as group work.
-Second and subsequent alleged Academic Malpractice No need to go through the Disciplinary and Appeal Committees Give appropriate advice and guidance on how to avoid academic misconduct.
-Enter offence into Student profile.
-The student to resubmit the entire piece of assessment in question, having rectified the academic misconduct issues.
+Award a mark for the assessment (or of requirements or a components) misunderstanding, or it could be that an attempt to follow good practice has failed, for example, inappropriate use of secondary sources.
+Careless: May be considered to be due to lack of care and forgetfulness. ignoring the academic misconduct issues.
+Academic Malpractice Plagiarism: Systematic and extensive failure to observe all normal academic requirements, e.g., extensive paraphrasing with no attempt to acknowledge sources.
+Systematic failure to reference, as opposed simply First offence of Academic Malpractice No need to go through the Disciplinary Penalty 2 Give appropriate advice and guidance on how to avoid academic misconduct.
+Enter offence into reference, as opposed simply to poor referencing.
+Failure to follow tutor instructions as regards the extent and limit of any part of a submitted piece of work which can be written as group work. and Appeal Committees The student to resubmit the entire piece of assessment in question, having rectified the academic misconduct issues.
 If the resubmitted work receives a fail mark or the student chooses not to resubmit the standard assessment regulations will apply.
-Penalty 3 - 2nd offences that would normally have been classified as academic negligence. • Self-Plagiarism: Submitting work which is in whole or part identical to work already submitted by that student for another assignment Subsequent Offences and subsequent Offences Enter offence into Student Profile.
+Second and subsequent alleged offences that would normally have been classified as academic negligence.
+Self-Plagiarism: Submitting work which is in whole or part identical to work already submitted by that student for another assignment Second and Subsequent Offences Penalty 3 - 2 nd and subsequent Offences Enter offence into Student Profile.
 Ask the student to resubmit the work and send to the Disciplinary and Appeal Committees for further actions.
 Academic Cheating (regarded as the most serious) Plagiarism in a Dissertation module or equivalent (final year UG or Master's Level - Dissertation/ Project course, any UG Year 4 Course requiring independent study and any taught Master's Level Course).
-Collusion: Collusion exists where a student: Submits as entirely their own, with the intention to All Stage Penalty 3 - 1 st Offence Enter offence into Student Profile.
+Collusion: Collusion exists where a student: All Stage Penalty 3 - 1st Offence Enter offence into Student Profile.
 Send to the Disciplinary and Appeal Committees to issue the final decision.